Cost of delay when saving for retirement

 Who do you think has more money at retirement?
 Keep in mind, Mark saved a total of £300,000 while John saved a total of £200,000.
-Surely the person who saved 50 per cent more money will have the higher total at retirement, right?
+Surely the person who saved 50 percent more money will have a higher total at retirement, right?

 Wrong.
 Even though John saved two-thirds the amount that Mark saved, he still ends up with more money.
 John retires with £1,399,000 at retirement.
 Mark heads into retirement with £1,223,000.

 How saving for retirement makes you money

 How is it possible that someone could save less money, make the same return every year, and still end up with more money at the end?
 It boils down to the power of compounding returns.
 John and Mark did get the same 8 percent return each year.
 However, John got his for 10 more years than Mark.